jaystack/functionly-doc/wiki/classes.md

     }
 }
 ```
-> You have to export the `Home.createInvoker()` result from the `main.js` to publish the [FunctionalService](#functionalservice)
+> You have to export the `Home.createInvoker()` results from the `main.js` to publish the [FunctionalService](#functionalservice)

 ### Inject another FunctionalService
-You can inject a FunctionalService from another.
-In AWS its a cross lambda call, in local its a request to the other FunctionalService.
+You can inject a FunctionalService from another FunctionalService.
+In AWS it's a cross-Lambda call, in a local environment it is a request to the other FunctionalService.
 ```js
 @rest({ path: '/helloworld' }) class About extends FunctionalService {